photoprism/photoprism-docs/docs/developer-guide/translations.md

 ## Frontend ##

-Files required for localization can be found in `frontend/src/locales`.
-The POT file, containing only English message ids, is `translations.pot`.
+Localization files can be found in `/frontend/src/locales`.
+The POT file containing message ids is `translations.pot`.

-`*.po` files contain localized message strings for each language, e.g. `de.po` for German.
+`*.po` files contain localized message strings for each language, e.g. `/frontend/src/locales/de.po` for German.
 You can open, edit and save them with Poedit to update existing translations.

 To add a new translation, open `translations.pot`, click on "Create New Translation" at the bottom, select